BORN AT SEA on their way to New Zealand

 BIRTHS AT SEA

-Nugent BEVAN born 6 January 1841 at sea on the Lady Nugent's voyage to New Zealand from England.
+Nugent BEVAN born 6 Jan 1841 at sea on the Lady Nugent's voyage from England.

-William Dawson WEBSTER was born 16th March 1841 on board the Amelia Thompson, Commander, William Dawson, on the voyage to New Plymouth, New Zealand.
+William Dawson WEBSTER (1841-1923) was born 16 March 1841 on board the Amelia Thompson, Commander, William Dawson, on the voyage to New Plymouth.

 Mary Ann Tyne SANSON was born in August 1841 at sea on the 'Tyne' to Robert and Ann Sanson.

 William Bentinck HOWELL was born in the Bay of Biscay enroute to NZ on the ship Lord William Bentinck which arrived Wellington 22 May 1841.
 William was the 6th child of John Howell and his wife Ann (nee CORDERY) who were married at Teddington, England on 20 Jan 1829.

 Thomas and Elizabeth Butler are the parents of Mary Ann Bentinck BUTLER born at sea 10 Jan 1841 on the Lord William Bentinck two days after the vessel left Gravesend.
 The ship arrived at Port Nicholson 19 May 1841.

 Ann Arab WALKER was born 28 Aug 1841 on board the Arab which left London on 3 June, & Dartmouth on 15 June 1841.
 Her father James Walker with his wife Helen and their five other children arrived at Port Nicholson NZ on 16 Oct 1841 from Fifeshire, Scotland.

 Emma Ridgway RENALL was born at sea in Nov 1841 on the Martha Ridgway to Emma and Alfred William Renall.